JuanTarrio/rebvo/README.md

 to the V4L2 library trying to make the system easier to install and less dependant on third party libraries.

--- What about that simulation feature?

-If you use the rebvo 's' command it will save video for further repetition.
-You can visualize that video toggling CameraType to 1 (SimCamera)

 ### Contact